Updated July 13, 2026

 Your First Five Minutes

 Launch Paint an Album from Roblox search or the direct experience link.
 You enter a shared lobby with up to four players.
-Before painting, open album search — see search albums — and pick a cover with clear shapes and limited colors for your first project.
+Before painting, open album search — see Search Albums — and pick a cover with clear shapes and limited colors for your first project.
 Avoid dense photo-realistic albums until you understand hints and brushes.

-Claim one of four plots via plots.
+Claim one of four plots via Plots.
 Each plot is a personal station; other players cannot paint your canvas.
 If all plots are taken, wait or rejoin another server.
 Auto-save begins once you start placing blocks.

 Understanding the Canvas

 Your board displays a reference image and a pixel grid you fill to match.
 The default pixel brush places one colored block per click.
-Use the eyedropper to sample colors from the reference — details in paint tools.
-Zoom and camera controls are in controls.
+Use the eyedropper to sample colors from the reference — details in Paint Tools.
+Zoom and camera controls are in Controls.

 Work from large background regions inward, then mid-sized shapes, then edges and text.
 This mirrors classic pixel art discipline and pairs well with hints when you are unsure which color comes next.